 Find another photo.
 Use the image transferring method to replicate it.
 When you’re done, erase your grid, and try replicating the values to the best of your ability.
 Then scan it in and post a link with your comments.

 In case you missed out on the first three chapters, I highly encourage you to start from the beginning.
-This series is aimed at and designed for newbie artists and the occasional doodler out there.
+The “Yes, You Too Can Draw!” series is aimed at and designed for newbie artists and the occasional doodler out there.
 That means we’re going through the basics of drawing.
-This article on image transferring originally appeared in a series of lens I posted on Squidoo.